Looking for a way to help transition centralized contact center representatives to the work-at-home agent mode

 A year ago, West Marine was looking at replacing an aging ACD system.
 Faced with what was going to be a significant expense, the company began researching all its options for its two call centers.
 Along with the aging ACD, West Marine had to replace legacy hardware systems, an outdated call routing system and software that was reaching end of life, said Matt Wise, senior director of shared services.

-The company looked at replacing the systems, consolidating the two call centers into one or outsourcing before it ultimately decided on using
+The company looked at replacing the systems, consolidating the two call centers into one or outsourcing before it ultimately decided on using software from LiveOps to have their agents work at home.

 "We thought why be forced to deal with one geographic area when we can draw from boating resources throughout the country," Wise said.